jorisdejosselintrue/operator-workshop-edgecase-2024/README.md

 - [Minikube](https://minikube.sigs.k8s.io/docs/start/)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/)
 - [Docker](https://docs.docker.com/get-docker/) or [Podman](https://podman.io/docs/installation)
-- [Make](https://www.gnu.org/software/make/) which for Windows you can install the binary from [here](https://gnuwin32.sourceforge.net/packages/make.htm) but we would reccommend using [Ubuntu WSL for Windows](https://ubuntu.com/desktop/wsl)
+- [Make](https://www.gnu.org/software/make/) which for Windows you can install the binary from [here](https://gnuwin32.sourceforge.net/packages/make.htm) but we would recommend using [Ubuntu WSL for Windows](https://ubuntu.com/desktop/wsl)

-NOTE: You can use virtualization things like `Virtualbox` and `Vmware Fusion` but with these but probably the command `minikube service <svc> -n <namespace>` will not work anymore.
-You will have to use `kubectl port-forward -n <namespace> <svc>` instead, which unfortanetly will have to be killed and restarted every time the CRD is edited.
+NOTE: You can use virtualization tools like `VirtualBox` and `VMware Fusion`, but with these, the command `minikube service <svc> -n <namespace>` will probably not work anymore.
+You will have to use `kubectl port-forward -n <namespace> <svc>` instead, which unfortunately will have to be killed and restarted every time the CRD is edited.

-DOCKERNOTE: MacOS currently has an [issue](https://github.com/docker/cli/issues/5412) on the latest version of Docker desktop that makes installs hang.
-If using MacOS it is recommended to use Podman instead.
+DOCKERNOTE: macOS currently has an [issue](https://github.com/docker/cli/issues/5412) on the latest version of Docker Desktop that makes installs hang.
+If using macOS, it is recommended to use Podman instead.

 ## Repository Structure